atulkakrana/sPARTA/README.md

 **1**.
 If your PARE/Degradome libraries needs pre-processing i.e. adapter removal and trimming, use our pre-processing script from here: [https://github.com/atulkakrana/preprocess.seq](https://github.com/atulkakrana/preprocess.seq)

-**2**.sPARTA uses file extensions to identify file types, naming meta-data and selectively cleaning up temp files.
+**2**. sPARTA uses file extensions to identify file types, naming meta-data and selectively cleaning up temp files.
 Therefore, it is recommended to have appropriate file extensions.
 For Ex. a genome/cDNA FASTA file should have `.fa` extension.
 Please see 'Arguments' section (below) for recommended file extensions.

-**3**.Make sure that input fasta files do not have integers in name.
+**3**.
+Make sure that input fasta files do not have integers in name.
 For ex - test.1.fa or arabidopsis.new.2.4.fa Files with such names are deleted sometimes while cleanup operation

-**4**.All the input files 1) </body></html>`miRNAs` 2)`FASTA` file for genome or transcripts and 3) `degradome/PARE` in tag-count format should be in same directory, including sPARTA script
+**4**.
+All the input files 1) </body></html>`miRNAs` 2)`FASTA` file for genome or transcripts and 3) `degradome/PARE` in tag-count format should be in same directory, including sPARTA script
 <html>
 </body>
 <h3><b>Execution</b></h3>